-Well here it is, Wild Daddy’s guide to carving a simple but perfect pumpkin, basics first.
-For a straighforward scary-faced pumpkin here’s what to do:
+Well here it is, Wild Daddy’s guide on how to carve a pumpkin, simple but perfect, basics first.
+For a straightforward scary-faced pumpkin here’s a simple tutorial on what to do:

 How To Carve a Basic Pumpkin

 - Pumpkin – why not pick your own?
 Find out how and where here